KeyboardKit/website/pages/pro.md

 Licenses will renew at the price that was in effect when the license was purchased.
 This means that licenses are not affected by future price adjustments.

-## Locales
+## Features

+### Locale-specific features

-KeyboardKit Pro provides localized keyboard support for all locales that come with the library, including localized input sets and callout actions.
+KeyboardKit Pro unlocks locale-specific features, including localized system keyboards, input sets and callout actions.

-This means that a KeyboardKit Pro license unlock the locales that your license includes and lets you create system keyboards in those locales.
+This means that with KeyboardKit Pro, you can create a complete system keyboard in any locale that your license includes, with a single line of code.

-## Local autocomplete
+### Local autocomplete

 KeyboardKit Pro unlocks a local autocomplete engine that provides basic autocomplete suggestions as the user types.